 She's best known to sports fans as the wife of Super Bowl–winning quarterback Tom Brady of the New England Patriots, but Brazilian model Gisele Bundchen has had quite a career of her own.
 One of the original Victoria's Secret Angels, Bundchen ushered in a new style of healthy-looking, curvaceous models.

-She's been listed among the world's most powerful women by Forbes magazine and was one of the highest-paid models in the world at the height of her career.
+She's been listed among the world's most powerful women by Forbes magazine and serves as a goodwill ambassador for the United Nations Environment Programme.
+Gisele also has a non-profit organization called Rainforest Alliance and was one of the highest-paid models in the world at the height of her career.

 10Kate Moss: 8 Covers